Tiger Woods had a rod inserted in his leg during an emergency surgery after a high-speed crash | NewsChannel 3-12

 Woods was “awake, responsive, and recovering,” after the surgery at the Harbor-UCLA Medical Center, the statement said.

 The 45-year-old was driving shortly after 7 a.m.
-PT on Tuesday in Rancho Palos Verdes, near Los Angeles, when the SUV he was using crossed a median and veered across two lanes of road before hitting a curb, hitting a tree and landing on its side in the brush.
+PT Tuesday in Rancho Palos Verdes, near Los Angeles, when his SUV crossed a median and veered across two lanes of road before hitting a curb, hitting a tree and landing on its side in the brush.

 Woods remained conscious but sustained serious leg injuries, authorities said Tuesday.